ASlawinska/fetch/README.md

-# Repository contains the  node.js package installation
+# Repository contains the usege fetch
-## NAME: webpack_install
+## NAME: fetch

 ## General info
-Repository contains all files, lodader, and configuration to work as front-end developer.
+Repository contains the usege of API interface of fetch.
+It is possible to access and manipulate the part of http protocol.

+## Use base
+jsonbin.io

 ## Use packages
 * webpack@4.29.6